Galapagos albatross

 W

-Waved albatrosses are carnivores (piscivores) eating large fish, squid, krill, crabs, lobsters, shrimps, and other crustaceans.
+Waved albatrosses are carnivores (piscivores, molluscivores) and scavengers.
+They eat large fish, squid, krill, crabs, lobsters, shrimp, and other crustaceans.
+They will also scavenge for other food sources, including the regurgitated food of other birds.

-Man is the greatest threat, mainly due to fishing activities but also by human consumption, and long-line fishing techniques both along the coasts and when it follows fishing vessels.
+Man is the greatest threat to the Waved albatross, mainly due to fishing activities but also to human consumption, and long-line fishing techniques both along the coasts and when the bird follows fishing vessels.
 Other threats are water pollution, chemicals, and oil slicks.

 Social animals are those animals that interact highly with other animals, usually of their own species (conspecifics), to the point of having a rec...